kentzhang-geek/thread_pool_cpp_for_darwin/README.md

 CPP thread pool for mac
 ===========================

-This code only support Mac OS yet because required semaphore APIs.
+This code now support Mac OS and Linux .
 Only 2 source file import to your project then use thread pool easy and simple: threadpool.hpp libthreadpool.cpp